malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    #------------------------------------------------------------------------------------

     Rules for composing embeddings:
-	1) To join two qubits together (say, q1 and q2), add a positive offset to each of their weights (w1_new = w1_old + d1, w2_new = w2_old + d2) and set the coupler weight between them equal to
+	To join two qubits together (say, q1 and q2), add a positive offset to each of their weights (w1_new = w1_old + d1, w2_new = w2_old + d2) and set the coupler weight between them equal to
 	the sum of the negatives of the offsets (J1,2 = -d1 - d2).
 	    ==> The offsets which can be added may be bounded by the rest of the embedding but I haven't ran into this yet.

     Composing embeddings on a Dwave-compatible graph:
+    	Once the embedding is for the gate circuit is found as above, the qubits can be mapped to qubits having identical connectivity on the dwave graph.
+	If identical connectivity is not available for a given qubit, its connectivity can be extended by joining the annealer qubit with another in the same way qubits are joined when composing embeddings